Complaints Procedure

 1. Assuming your complaint is not resolved within 5 working days of receiving it, we will send you a letter acknowledging receipt of it within 10 working days of receiving it, enclosing a copy of this procedure.

-2. Our complaints officer, Steve Bradley, will then investigate your complaint by review of the matter file and speak to the member of staff who acted for you.
+1. Our complaints officer, Anna Mills Morgan, will then investigate your complaint by review of the matter file and speak to the member of staff who acted for you.

-3. He may then invite you (if possible and/or appropriate) to a meeting to discuss and hopefully to resolve your complaint.
-He will do this within 15 working days of sending you the acknowledgement letter.
+1. She may then invite you (if possible and/or appropriate) to a meeting to discuss and hopefully to resolve your complaint.
+She will do this within 15 working days of sending you the acknowledgement letter.

-4. Within 40 working days of receiving your complaint or within 5 working days of the meeting taking place, Steve Bradley will send you a detailed written reply to your complaint including his suggestions for resolving it.
+1. Within 40 working days of receiving your complaint or within 5 working days of the meeting taking place, Anna Mills Morgan will send you a detailed written reply to your complaint including suggestions for resolving it.

-5. At this stage, if you are still not satisfied, you should contact us again and we will arrange for Richard Jones to review the decision.
+1. At this stage, if you are still not satisfied, you should contact us again and we will arrange for Andrew Foley-Jones to review the decision.

-We have 8 weeks to consider your complaint.
+We have eight weeks to consider your complaint.
 If you remain dissatisfied at the end of our complaints process, you would then be at liberty to contact the Legal Ombudsman, an organisation which investigates complaints about poor service from lawyers.
-Provided we give a final written response to your complaint within eight weeks of receiving it, the time limit for you to refer your complaint to the Legal Ombudsman is six months from the date of that final response.
-Otherwise, the Legal Ombudsman can investigate complaints up to six years from the date of the problem happening or within three years of when you should have found out about the problem.
+The Legal Ombudsman can investigate complaints up to one year from the date of the act or when you found out about the problem, or within six months of our final response.
+If you wish to refer your complaint to the Legal Ombudsman, provided we have given a final written response to your complaint within eight weeks of receiving it, this must be done within six months of the date of our final written response to your complaint.

 If you would like more information about the Legal Ombudsman, their contact details are as follows:-